-On the first screen of the wizard, as shown in Figure 35, the Administrator selects the type of connection.
+On the first screen of the wizard the Administrator selects the type of connection.
 This can be one of four types (as set by Connect Via parameter):

-- Tx-connect to an Emerald or InvisaPC Transmitter; - Direct to VM-connect directly to a virtual machine using its IP address or hostname; - Broker-connect to a virtual machine via a connection broker (i.e., indirect connection); - VM Pool-connect to a virtual desktop that is hosted in VM Pools.
-The IP address for this Pool is defined in the global settings (see section 7.3.5).
+- Tx-connect to an Emerald, ZeroU or InvisaPC Transmitter; - Direct to RDP VM-connect directly to a virtual machine using its IP address or hostname; - RDP Broker-connect to a virtual machine via a connection broker (i.e., indirect connection); - RDP Pool-connect to a virtual desktop that is hosted in VM Pools.
+The IP address for this Pool is defined in the global settings; - VM Horizon View connect to a VM Horizon server; - TX Pair for paired connections (i.e. two paired single head EMD200DV-T connecting to one EMD2002SE-R).